lakshmisaibhargavi/Prerna/README.md

 # Prerna

 ## Introduction
+Ever wondered if money could grow from trees?
 Have you ever thought, what is the floral condition in your area?
 What is the state of nature in other parts of the world?
 Haven’t you felt the need to have a travel experience during the pandemic?